 National Student Essay Prize Competition in Ethics and Social Justice

-This national undergraduate essay competition is open to college juniors and seniors at accredited 4-year colleges and universities in the U.S. The competition is intended to amplify historically underrepresented voices and perspectives on issues of societal import, and to encourage thoughtful reflection and critical thinking about ethical concepts as they are encountered personally and as members of society committed to social justice.
+This national undergraduate student essay contest is open to college juniors and seniors at accredited 4-year colleges and universities in the U.S. The contest is intended to amplify historically underrepresented voices and perspectives on issues of societal import, and to encourage thoughtful reflection and critical thinking about ethical concepts as they are encountered personally and as members of society committed to social justice.
 Please note, essays written for a class requirement are acceptable, but this must be acknowledged in the submission form.

 **Note: Fordham University undergraduates are also eligible to submit to Fordham’s Chynn Prize in Ethics and Morality; however, students are not allowed to submit the same essay for consideration in the Chynn Prize and the Ethics and Social Justice Essay Prize competitions.**